 Simplicity Marine Drives can be used on a wide variety of vessel types.
 The best results will be achieved when the surface piercing technology are considered when retrofitting or designing the boat.
-Simplicity Marine Drives and Fowler Marine Inc. representatives are always willing to assist with design and installation advice.
-We recommend you consult a qualified naval architect and/or marine engineer before finalizing your hull design and propulsion system.
+Simplicity Marine Products, Inc. representatives are always willing to assist with design and installation advice.
+We recommend you consult with us before finalizing your hull design and propulsion system.

-The following discussions are offered to assist the designer and builder achieve optimum performance and reliability from Simplicity Marine Drives.
+The following discussions are offered to assist the designer and builder to achieve optimum performance and reliability from Simplicity Marine Drives.